Ollama Herd vs exo

 3. Simplicity of mental model for single-model use.
 If your entire use case is "run one big model as fast as possible," exo's model is simpler: shard it and go.

-4. Thunderbolt/RDMA optimization. exo has invested heavily in low-latency device-to-device communication.
-Up to 99% latency reduction with Thunderbolt 5 RDMA compared to TCP.
+4. Thunderbolt/RDMA optimization. exo has invested heavily in low-latency device-to-device communication, microsecond-scale latency with RDMA over Thunderbolt 5, aligned with Apple's WWDC26 distributed MLX stack.

 Where Ollama Herd Wins

-1. Multi-model, multi-user workloads.
+3. Multi-model, multi-user workloads.
 Real teams don't run one model.
-They run coding assistants, embeddings for RAG, image generation, and speech-to-text — often simultaneously.
+They run coding assistants, embeddings for RAG, image generation, and speech-to-text, often simultaneously.
 Herd routes each request to the best node for that specific model.

-2. Intelligent routing.
-7-signal scoring (VRAM, queue depth, historical latency, model affinity, context fit, thermal state, capacity) means requests go to the right machine, not just any machine.
+4. Intelligent routing.
+8-signal scoring (VRAM, queue depth, historical latency, model affinity, context fit, thermal state, capacity, session affinity) means requests go to the right machine, not just any machine.

-7. Queue management.
-Tracks per-node queue depth and avoids piling requests on busy nodes. exo has no concept of request queuing — it's one model, one cluster.
+9. Queue management.
+Tracks per-node queue depth and avoids piling requests on busy nodes. exo has no concept of request queuing, it's one model, one cluster.

 Why They're Complementary